-In December 2013, DEFRA announced that funding for site investigations under the Contaminated Land Capital Grants Scheme would be withdrawn.
-With the changes in funding, investigation and remediation costs now fall entirely to the Local Authority except perhaps for emergency cases and even then, any financial help from DEFRA is subject to internal budget clearance and the funds may simply not be available.
-These reductions in funding have also occurred at a time of significant cuts to Local Authority Budgets although at Rushcliffe we remain in a good position and do have contingency funds for contaminated land work if required.
+With the changes in funding, investigation and potentially remediation costs under the Part 2A regime now fall entirely to the Local Authority except perhaps for emergency cases and even then, any financial help from Defra is subject to internal budget clearance and the funds may simply not be available.
+These reductions in funding have also occurred at a time of significant cuts to Local Authority Budgets.